 4) Stay in touch by email

 OYT South issues a weekly email newsletter which goes to anyone who wants it.
-If you aren’t already on the mailing list, just go to Register Interest and get yourself on the list.
-You can write for the bulletin as well as read it - crew members are encouraged to write things about their voyages, and you can send in other news which you might want circulated to the people you sailed with.
+If you aren’t already on the mailing list, just contact us and get yourself on the list.
+You can write for the bulletin as well as read it – crew members are encouraged to write things about their voyages, and you can send in other news which you might want circulated to the people you sailed with.
 The bulletin will also include details of short notice sailing opportunities, special offers and other OYT South activities.

 5) Attend other events

 OYT South often has a stand at Boat Shows and festivals and we need volunteers to come along and help.
 There is no minimum age limit for this – if you are a former crew member at the younger end of our age range, you might be better than anyone else at persuading a 12-year old that they would enjoy a voyage.
 Details of events where volunteers are needed are published in the weekly email newsletter.